18 verified professionals in Atlanta, GA

-Georgia does not require state licensing for mold remediators, making it crucial to verify credentials independently.
-Our directory includes only professionals with documented insurance, industry certifications (IICRC, ACAC), and verified reviews from Atlanta-area customers.
+Georgia does not require a state license for mold remediators, so checking credentials yourself is important.
+Every professional in our directory has documented insurance, industry certifications (IICRC or ACAC), and verified reviews from Atlanta-area customers.

 Average Cost in Georgia